How to Move a Refrigerator Safely, According to Pro Movers

 A fridge can defrost in as little as a few hours depending on the size, but you’ll want to be proactive about this so it doesn’t leak out into the truck unexpectedly and ruin your stuff.
 Prop the doors open, fill the empty fridge with old towels, unplug it, and let it sit for 48 hours.
 Replace the towels as needed to soak everything up.

-4. Remove the doors, if necessary
+Remove the doors, if necessary.

-Once the fridge is defrosted and dry inside, you’ll probably need to remove the doors—either on the fridge or on your home.
+Once the fridge is defrosted and dry inside, you’ll probably need to remove the doors — either on the fridge or on your home.
 Pulkkinen notes that newer fridges are quite large.
 Some are larger than a standard door size, and they’re only getting bigger.
 If you can’t easily maneuver the appliance out the door, take your doors off the hinges.

-5. Protect the floors, walls, and refrigerator
+Protect the floors, walls, and refrigerator.

 Especially if you have a rental, you’ll want to make sure you put rubber mats on the floor wherever the fridge will be rolled.
-Those suckers are really heavy, and can scratch floors instantly—regardless of if you’re using a four-wheeled dolly (which is preferable) or just pushing it along on its own (which you shouldn’t do if you value the appliance).
+Those suckers are really heavy, and can scratch floors instantly — regardless of if you’re using a four-wheeled dolly (which is preferable) or just pushing it along on its own (which you shouldn’t do if you value the appliance).
 Shrinkwrap the fridge itself to avoid scratches, and hang some moving blankets just in case you bump any drywall.

-6. Physically move the fridge with a dolly
+Physically move the fridge with a dolly.

-According to Pulkkinen, you don’t want to move the fridge without some sort of mechanical assistance—and that assistance should always be in the form of a dolly.
+According to Pulkkinen, you don’t want to move the fridge without some sort of mechanical assistance — and that assistance should always be in the form of a dolly.

 The first thing you should do is pad the metal on the dolly so it doesn’t scratch the fridge.
 Slide the dolly under the fridge and wrap ratchet straps around the appliance to secure it to the dolly.
 Then, brace the dolly with your foot so you can tip the fridge toward you.
 You will have to repeat this process until you find the correct center of gravity.
-When you’ve got it right, the fridge will tip back evenly, and you’ll be able to push it forward—holding onto the fridge itself rather than the dolly so you don’t get hurt.
-Keep your eyes on one side of the fridge, rather than peeking around both sides throughout the move.
-It’s best to have a second person guiding you here.

-7. Secure it safely in the truck
+Secure it safely in the truck.

 Once you wheel the fridge out to your truck and get it inside, secure it tightly to the wall of the truck using rope or ratchet straps.
 Refrigerators have limited-mobility wheels, and you don’t want it rolling across the truck and falling over onto your expensive coffee table.